Action Reconciliation Service for Peace: Background

-The beginnings of ARSP started with the actions of the Evangelical Church in Germany to reject Nazism and resist the Nazi regime.
-The founder of ARSP, Lothar Kreyssig, was one of the determined resisters within the Confessing Church.
-After the war, he made this refusal by the Protestant church a subject of discussion and, along with like-minded people, such as Martin Niemöller, Gustav Heinemann and later, Franz von Hammerstein, called for repentance and reversal.
+ARSP developed out of the actions of the Evangelical Church in Germany to reject Nazism and resist the Nazi regime.
+The founder of ARSP, Judge Lothar Kreyssig, was one of the determined resisters within the Confessing Church.
+After the war, he made this refusal by a branch of the Protestant church a subject of discussion and, along with like-minded people, such as Martin Niemöller, Gustav Heinemann and later, Franz von Hammerstein, called for repentance and reversal of harm.

 Appeal for the Action for Reconciliation

 Lothar Kreyssig tried to find fellow campaigners for his reconciliation service for the first time on Kirchentag 1954, in Leipzig.
 The appeal found few ears.
 "That something is right and necessary, is not enough to see it materialize in time and space.
 The hour must be ripe," he later wrote in his unpublished autobiography.
 The Synod of the Evangelical Church in Germany convened from 26 to 30 April 1958, alternating in Spandau, in West Berlin) and Weißensee in East Berlin.
 At this point, the synod still involved the entire Evangelical Church in Germany, both east and west.
 There was a controversy that year over the west German military chaplaincy contract and possible nuclear armament by the Bundeswehr.
 This was the troubled atmosphere in which Praeses Kreyssig, on the last day of the Synod, read his appeal to found the Action for Reconciliation.
 Numerous attendees signed the appeal that evening.

 The appeal not only expressed an admission of guilt, it also delineated concrete consequences.
 The Action for Reconciliation would not offer assistance, rather, would ask to help.
 This humble attitude was a rejection of any patronizing functionalization of the reconciliation thought process.
 The attitude was to signal the readiness to get involved — that is, to learn by doing and through dialogue — because the appeal relied on conversation, response and new action.

 The Action for Reconciliation was initially founded as a Germany-wide organization, but the division of Germany made a joint effort impossible.
 The two German states therefore had two organizations with a common goal, albeit different emphasis in practice.